remigathoni/gathoni-k/README.md

 ## About Me
 Hi there 👋.
-My name is Gathoni,a software developer from Kenya.
+My name is Gathoni and I am software developer from Kenya.
-🔭 I’m currently working as a technical writer.
+- 🔭 I’m currently working as a technical writer.
 - 🌱 I’m currently learning NextJS.
 - :stars: Planning on learning TypeScript.
 - 👯 I’m looking to collaborate on React projects.